 - Letting your emotions make your decisions.
 So many people going through divorce just want to “get it over with” and will often agree to settlements just to be done with it.
 This kind of thinking is why divorce so often leads to bankruptcy!
 A 50/50 split of assets is almost NEVER a truly equitable settlement.
 Take your time and make sure you thoroughly understand what your future will look like after your divorce and be sure to hire the right experts to help you.

 Divorce is one of the most emotional experiences you will ever go through and also one of the most financially important.
-Arm yourself with facts and a team that can support you in making wise financial decisions.
+Arm yourself with facts and a team that can support you in making wise financial decisions so that you can avoid making costly money mistakes.
 You only have one chance to get it right and it could impact the rest of your life.